alix-tz/escriptorium-documentation/docs/walkthrough_collaborate.md

 # Walkthrough: collaborate within eScriptorium

-This walkthrough details features related to collaboration in eScriptorium.
+eScriptorium allows collaboration between users of the same instance with features such as teams and sharing

 ## Teams

 Users can be grouped by Teams.
 The main purpose of a team is to facilitate [sharing documents or projects](#share-a-project-or-a-document).
 Teams are also helpful to identify a group of people working on the same project or coming from the same institution.

-It is possible to manage teams from the [Profile page](walkthrough_users.md).
+It is possible to manage teams from the [Profile page](walkthrough_users.md#review-and-edit-your-profile).
 Team management includes:

 - Creating a team,
 - Leaving a team,